 I was initially thinking about making it a Skillshare class or a Youtube channel because videos are great for establishing and controlling tone.
 I'm just not sure I'm the guy with the celebrity to deliver these messages in a way that comes across constructively.
 Maybe someday.
 I say that because there are people who will not appreciate this discussion taking place in public.
 I get it; it's poor form to discuss challenges within earshot of direct reports.
 We, as professionals, also tend to want control of the narrative when sharing our "areas of opportunity" in our development with our employer.

 I loved the idea and applauded them on the day it dropped.
 This tweet is irksome though.
 Confidential?
-That may help the small number of elite members but what about the people aspiring to be leaders?
+That may help the small number of members but what about the people aspiring to be leaders?
 What about the "client side" Art Director who doesn't work for a trendy brand or New York agency?
+We should be more open.

 I just want to get the thoughts out there.
 As I mentioned, there are similar, familiar patterns.
 All of the creative directors that have called or hit me with a direct message since those feelers dropped a year ago have said the same thing.
 Some form of "Wow, you are dead on with [insert topic]."